 Tribal Nations have not historically had complete control or autonomy over their data and knowledge.
 In order to fulfill Federal trust and treaty responsibilities to Tribal Nations, federal employees should promote ethical research and enhance the research capacity of Tribal governments by providing people who participate in research with the opportunity to have the data collected from them.

 While it is not mandatory, we often use GitHub to manage our projects.
 GitHub also allows us to keep the public up to date on our research findings.
 It is also a useful tool for communicating with potential vendors who may work on our projects in the future.
 Publishing findings can help vendors and the public better understand the problem a partner is trying to solve and how they are approaching it.
 It also signals that the partner wants to work with a vendor who is also willing to work in the open.

 Research handoffs occur when wrapping up a round of research or an engagement, when vendors onboard, or when staffing arrangements change.
 Managing handoffs thoughtfully can help future researchers get up and running faster.
 At this point, ask:

 In addition to the above considerations, providing an introduction or tour of the work is a helpful way to transfer knowledge to new team members or vendors.
-Consider writing a ReadMe document which new team members can read and refer to for project background, context, history, and quick links to important files or resources.
+Consider writing a GitHub README document which new team members can read and refer to for project background, context, history, and quick links to important files or resources.